MDFEM: Multivariate decomposition finite element method for elliptic PDEs with lognormal diffusion coefficients using higher-order QMC and FEM: Appendix

-where each $F_\setu^{(\bsnu_\setu)}$ under the integrals could be replaced with $\FF^{(\bsnu_\setu)}$ in both~\eqref{eq:Taylor-Fu} and~\eqref{eq:Taylor-DFu}. \end{lemma} \begin{proof} Functions in $H_{\alpha,0,\rho,|\setu|}(\Omega^{|\setu|})$ satisfy all requirements to use the Taylor theorem with integral remainder up to order $\alpha$ in each direction successively, i.e., they have absolutely continuous derivatives up to $\alpha-1$ for any bounded interval.
+The functions $F_\setu^{(\bsnu_\setu)}$ under the integrals could be replaced with $\FF^{(\bsnu_\setu)}$ in both~\eqref{eq:Taylor-Fu} and~\eqref{eq:Taylor-DFu}. \end{lemma} \begin{proof} Functions in $H_{\alpha,0,\rho,|\setu|}(\Omega^{|\setu|})$ satisfy all requirements to use the Taylor theorem with integral remainder up to order $\alpha$ in each direction successively, i.e., they have absolutely continuous derivatives up to order $\alpha-1$ for any bounded interval.
 Hence

-where we remark we wrote $\bsnu_\setu \in \{0:\alpha\}^{|\setu|}$, i.e., $\nu_j$ is allowed to be zero also for $j \in \setu$.
+where we remark that we wrote $\bsnu_\setu \in \{0:\alpha\}^{|\setu|}$, i.e., $\nu_j$ is allowed to be zero also for $j \in \setu$.
 We can now make use of \RefLem{lem:anchored-decomposition}.
-In particular property~\eqref{eq:prop3} implies that any term for which there is at least one $j \in \setu$ for which $\nu_j = 0$ will vanish.
+In particular, property~\eqref{eq:prop3} implies that any term for which there is at least one $j \in \setu$ for which $\nu_j = 0$ will vanish.
 This proves~\eqref{eq:Taylor-Fu}.